 Implant Leak or Rupture

 This is a common concern as implants age.
 With rupture, saline implants will lose volume and go flat over time.
 This can happen in days, weeks, or months.
 In this case, implants need to be replaced.
 For silicone implants, rupture can mean different things depending on their age.
-Prior to the FDA moratorium on silicone implants in 1992, silicone implants that ruptured would leak silicone that would migrate in the chest and armpit area.
+Prior to the FDA moratorium on silicone implants in 1992, silicone implants that ruptured would leak silicone.
+The loose silicone would then migrate in around the chest and armpit areas.
 This necessitates removal, often requiring more extensive surgeries to remove all silicone and its resultant scar tissue.
-Implants placed today are “cohesive” or solid and do not migrate if the outer shell is ruptured.
+Today, only “cohesive” or solid silicone breast implants are an option.
+These solid silicone breast implants do not spread out if the outer shell is ruptured.
 Secondary operations today are based on appearance of the breasts and other symptoms such as pain.

 Symmastia (Synmastia or Connected Breasts)

 This is a loss of the natural cleavage from disruption of the natural connection of the central chest and the breasts.
-This can be a result of over-aggressive muscle release, surgical error in making the pocket for the breast implant too big, or placing an implant that is too large and migration of the implant centrally over time.
+This can be a result of over-aggressive muscle release.
+Which means there was a surgical error in making the pocket for the implant.
+And too big a pocket for placing the breast implant allows migration of the implant centrally over time.
 This is a very difficult problem to fix.
 Someone with Dr. Zenn’s expertise is required for a successful result.

 “Bottoming Out” or Deformity